Melanosis neurocutanea Q03.8

 This section has been translated automatically.

 Large congenital melanocytic nevus (> 20 cm in adults, 6-9 cm in infants).
-Large congenital melanocytic nevi (LCMN) are localized on the trunk in > 50% of patients, and on the head and upper arm/thigh in 15% each.
+The large congenital melanocytic nevi (LCMN) are localized on the trunk in > 50% of patients and on the head and upper arm/thigh in 15% each.

-Mostly dense seeding of small-spotted, occasionally also large-area, differently intensely pigmented, congenital melanocytic neoplasm formations, which may also affect palms and soles.
-The risk of developing, often aggressively growing melanomas, already exists in childhood.
+Mostly dense seeding of small-spotted, occasionally also large-area, differently intensely pigmented, congenital melanocytic tumor formations, which can also affect the palms of the hands and soles of the feet.
+The risk of developing, often aggressively growing melanomas already exists in childhood.

-Symptomatic forms with the development of neurological symptoms (hydrocephalus with intracranial pressure symptoms, convulsions, disturbances of consciousness, spinal cord compression) occur in 7- 10% of cases with LCMN.
-Furthermore, hemifacial malformations of the brain with polymicrogyria, pachygyria, and sublobar dysplasia have been reported (Kumar I et al. 2019).
+Symptomatic forms with the development of neurological symptoms (hydrocephalus with symptoms of intracranial pressure, convulsions, impaired consciousness, spinal cord compression) occur in 7- 10% of cases with LCMN.
+Furthermore, hemiplegic malformations of the brain with polymicrogyria, pachygyria and sublobar dysplasia have been reported (Kumar I et al. 2019).

-Risk of developing leptomeningeal melanoma!
-Proliferating neurogenic hamartomas, as well as cerebeallar astrocytomas, have also been described (Garrido MC et al. 2019; Wang X et al. 2018).
+Danger of developing a leptomeningeal melanoma!
+Proliferating neurogenic hamartomas and cerebellar astrocytomas have also been described (Garrido MC et al. 2019; Wang X et al. 2018)

 Therapy